nextflow-io/nextflow/docs/vscode.md

 def meta = [:]
 ```

-Similarly, functions should be declared with `def` and should not specify a return type or parameter types:
+Similarly, you should declare functions with `def` and should not specify a return type or parameter types:

 ```nextflow
 /**